 The spot gets its name from a quirky rock formation resembling an elephant.
 Here you can also take a cool picture in a photo frame.
-To access Elepahnt Rock, take a short 0.2-mile trail that runs along the road toward the eastern entrance of the the Valley of Fire State Park.
+To get to Elepahnt Rock, take a short 0.2-mile trail that runs along the road toward the eastern entrance of the the state park.
 You can also hike the 1.2 mile loop.

-GOOD TO KNOW: Since visitation to the Valley of Fire has increased recently, stopping at Elephant Park has become one of the most popular things to do in the Valley of Fire.
+GOOD TO KNOW: Since visitation to the Valley of Fire has increased recently, taking photos at Elephant Park has become one of the most popular things to do in the Valley of Fire.
 Now you can find numerous signs near Elephant Rock asking not to climb it.
-Please heed the warning and stay away from this fragile sandstone formation, as you can easily damage it.

 Camping is one of the best things to do in Valley of Fire for adventurous travelers.